Lyle Stewart was born and raised near Pense, Saskatchewan, where he continues to farm and ranch with his wife Linda and son Lee.

 On May 25, 2012, Premier Brad Wall appointed Lyle as the Minister of Agriculture and minister responsible for Saskatchewan Crop Insurance Corporation.

-Lyle and his wife Linda have three grown children and five grandchildren.
+Lyle and his wife Linda have three grown children and six grandchildren.